This video, in Japanese with English subtitles, is called Bertolt Brecht in Tokyo (1) Der Jasager ブレヒト 「イエスマン」 (Yes Sayer).

-Fifteenth century Japan, when Taniko was written, was a class society; like twentieth century Germany.
+Fifteenth-century Japan, when Taniko was written, was a class society; like twentieth-century Germany.
 On the top of the social pyramid was an emperor; like in Germany until just 11 years before Der Jasager was written.
 After the German empire lost the first world war, “the Kaiser went away, his generals stayed”.
-There were powerful feudal landlords in fifteenth century Japan.
-There still were in early twentieth century Germany, though the capitalist class was already eclipsing their feudal predecessors.
+There were powerful feudal landlords in fifteenth-century Japan.
+There still were in early twentieth-century Germany, though the capitalist class was already eclipsing their feudal predecessors.
 And there were ancient religious and other customs individuals were supposed to obey; also if that meant oppression or even death.

 So, though five centuries and over half the globe separated the Japanese original from Brecht and Hauptmann, the problems which Taniko discussed were still relevant.

 Taniko is a pro-feudal, pro-Shinto religious tradition play (Nō is an aristocratic tradition within the evolution of Japanese theatre).
-Its moral was that its protagonists should fulfill their religious duties; even if that meant killing a well-intentioned teenager.
+Its moral was that its protagonists should fulfil their religious duties; even if that meant killing a well-intentioned teenager.

 My view is that Brecht and Hauptmann inverted the original Nō moral.